Palestinians trapped in Gaza find nowhere is safe during Israel's relentless bombing

 In northern areas that Israel warned to evacuate, airstrikes also hit three residential towers in al-Zahra, the Hamas-led Interior Ministry in Gaza said, as well as homes along the border with Israel.
 Israel has massed troops in the area and is expected to launch a ground invasion into Gaza, though military officials say no decision has been made.

-The Gaza Health Ministry said 3,478 people have been killed in Gaza since the war began, and more than 12,000 wounded, mostly women, children and the elderly.
-Another 1,300 people are believed buried under the rubble, health authorities said.
+The Gaza Health Ministry said that as of Thursday, 3,785 people have been killed in Gaza since the war began, the majority of them women, children and older adults.
+Nearly 12,500 other people have been wounded, the ministry said.

 More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion on Oct.
 7. Roughly 200 others were abducted.
 The Israeli military said Thursday it had notified the families of 203 captives.

-The deal to get aid into Gaza remained fragile, as hospitals in the sealed territory say they are on the verge of collapse.
+The deal to get aid into Gaza remained fragile, while hospitals in the sealed territory say they are on the verge of collapse.

 Biden said Egypt’s president agreed to open the Rafah crossing to let in an initial group of 20 trucks with humanitarian aid.
 If Hamas confiscates aid, “it will end,” he said.
 The aid will start moving Friday at the earliest, White House officials said.